gajeshbhat/gajeshbhat.github.io/about.md

 permalink: /about/
 ---

-This blog is mainly about my thoughts, reflections and opinions on Software Engineering and related topics.
+Thoughts, reflections and opinions on Software Engineering and related topics.